steveam1/Attention-Is-All-You-Need/README.md

 **Quadratic Complexity Without Practical Solutions**

 Self-attention scales with O(n²), making it expensive for very long inputs.
 While the authors acknowledge this and mention restricted attention, they don't explore practical solutions.
-This oversight is critical—long-context modeling has become one of modern NLP's biggest challenges, yet the paper provides no roadmap.
+This oversight is critical since long-context modeling has become one of modern NLP's biggest challenges, yet the paper provides no roadmap.
 The vanilla Transformer is impractical for full documents, long conversations, or genomic sequences.

 **Absence of Failure Mode Analysis**